jcantillo94/Line-By-Line/README.md

 # Line-By-Line
 A iOS journaling app created in Swift that translates entered texts into a target language.
 Journal entries are stored into a Firebase database for easy access via account creation and authentication.

+## Purpose

+- Create and save journal entries that are tied to account authentication so that saved entries can persist outside the initial device that they were saved on.

+1. When typing text, select the text that you'd want to translate then select the target language the text will translate into.
+If you don't select any text, all text within the entry's text field will be translated into the target langauge.
+2. You can also utilize photos stored in your camera roll; The top-right camera functionality in the 'New Entry' function will attempt to transcribe the text within the images onto the entry's text field.
+3. When finished with the entry, select the back button on the top-left to save and return back to the Home screen.

+## Current To-Do's

+- Delete function for unwanted, saved entries on the 'Previous Entries' table view
+- Better UI design: Color, Font
+- Account Settings functionality (Discuss this with me if interested on working on this one)
+- Better text recognition for images (text recognition is not reliable if the text/handwriting is unorthodox)

 ## Screenshots of Main Functionalities

 ![image](https://user-images.githubusercontent.com/48455155/137930705-9ed6247d-ee77-4537-9ee3-161e5b6e7a90.png)